-4. R item 13: Share of credit for tax file number amounts withheld from interest, dividends and unit trust distributions
+1. R item 13: Share of credit for tax file number amounts withheld from interest, dividends and unit trust distributions

-At this item investors show their share of any credit for TFN amounts withheld from interest, dividends and unit trust distributions paid or payable, in accordance with sections 12-140 and 12-145 of Schedule 1 to the Taxation Administration Act 1953.
+Show the investor's share of any credit for TFN amounts withheld from interest, dividends and unit trust distributions paid or payable, in accordance with sections 12-140 and 12-145 of Schedule 1 to the Taxation Administration Act 1953.

-5. H item 18: Total current year capital gains A item 18: Net capital gain
+1. H item 18: Total current year capital gains A item 18: Net capital gain